seanmcn/day-timeline/README.md

 A block-based daily timeline with planned vs actual tracking.

 This is a small, personal web app I built to help myself have better days without rigid schedules or productivity theatre.
-It’s designed for flexibility: you plan your day in rough blocks, track what actually happens, and let the timeline adapt as the day unfolds.
+It's designed for flexibility: you plan your day in rough blocks, track what actually happens, and let the timeline adapt as the day unfolds.

-It’s opinionated, but intentionally simple.
+It's opinionated, but intentionally simple.

 ---